mothur/mothur.github.io/_wiki/classify.otu.md

 ## threshold

 The threshold parameter allows you to specify a cutoff for your taxonomy input file.
-It\'s a way to after the fact \"adjust\" the cutoff used in classify.seqs command without having to reclassify.
+It's a way to after the fact "adjust" the cutoff used in classify.seqs command without having to reclassify.

     mothur > classify.otu(taxonomy=abrecovery.silva.full.taxonomy, list=abrecovery.fn.list, threshold=90)